keithbsmiley-other/emilysite/_posts/2021-4-29-efficient-breathing-breath-retention.md

 Okay, so carbon dioxide is exhaled.
 We know this.
 But how does it get *in* the body in the first place.

 According to Shivani Patel et al, authors of *Physiology, Carbon Dioxide Retention*, “Carbon dioxide is formed intracellularly as a byproduct of metabolism…CO2 plays various roles in the human body including regulation of blood pH, respiratory drive, and affinity of hemoglobin for oxygen.
-Fluctuating in CO2 levels are highly regulated and can cause disturbances in the human body if normal levels are not maintained.”[^13]
+Fluctuations in CO2 levels are highly regulated and can cause disturbances in the human body if normal levels are not maintained.”[^13]

 So, yes, technically CO2 is a toxin, *but* it has other key roles within the body, specifically within the blood stream.
 CO2 is actually a huge part of [body homeostasis](http://www.emilywyattsmiley.com/spine-mobility-and-the-autonomic-nervous-system), and it is just as important as oxygen.